Olu433/MernShop/ReadME.md

 ## Contributing

-We welcome contributions to WakaShop!
+We welcome contributions to MernShop!
 If you'd like to help improve the platform, feel free to fork the repository and submit a pull request

 ---